How to build an exhibition stand

-Find out how to choose your stand, select your contractor, finalise your designs and more in under three minutes!
+Find out here how to build an exhibition stand.
+We will cover how to choose your stand, select your contractor, finalise your designs and more in under three minutes!

-Welcome to our bitesize guide to organising your exhibition stand!
-You’ll know everything about stage two of the exhibition planning process in under three minutes.
+Welcome to our bitesize guide to building your exhibition stand!
+You’ll know everything about stage two of the exhibition organisation process in under three minutes.

 Each week we are covering a different stage of trade show planning.
 Last week we gave you a bitesize guide to booking your show.
-In this article you’ll learn how to organise your exhibition stand by following these steps:
+In this article you’ll learn how to build an exhibition stand by following these steps:

-- Choose which type of stand you want
+- Choose which type of exhibition stand you want to build

 - Research contractors & gather free design proposals and quotes